Skip to main content

 Search history

-At the moment, search history is shared between all users in your workspace.
-We have plans to work on adding Access control features to this in the future.
+Search history is shared between all Members, Admins, and Owners in your workspace.
+Guests do not have access to search history.
+We have plans to introduce further Access control features for search history in the future.

 Did this answer your question?